shazz/shazz.github.io/content/blog/antiviruses/sagrotan/sagrotan.md

 Location: Montreal / Canada
 Category: Atari ST, Antivirus
 Lang: en
-Author: shazz
+Author: shazz & draedon
 status: hidden
 summary: This article is about Sagrotan...
 image: {filename}../../../gallery/antiviruses/sagrotan.png
 Tags: Antivirus

 # Sagrotan 4.17
 ## Basic Information
 * Version 4.17 released 1990/05/13
 * Author: Henrik Alt
 * Program language: German
 * Can detect 15 viruses, 91 regular boot sectors, 106 total
 # Main Part
 The antivirus was written by German programmer Henrik Alt on 1990/05/13 and can recognize 106 boot sectors.
 When launching the program, you are greeted with a welcome screen containing information about the author and the program.

 ![photo]({attach}sagrotan_photo_0.png)